top of page

 Labour hire involves a host organisation using workers from a labour hire agency, for a temporary period of time.
 The first company is responsible for payment and other employee entitlements.
 The second company directs the worker tasks.
 Labour hire workers are “temporary workers.”

 Labour hire PCBUs and host PCBUs cannot contract out of or transfer their WHS duties to each other or to another party.
-WHS duties are non-delegable, meaning responsibilities cannot be relinquished to someone else.
+WHS duties are non-delegable, meaning they cannot be relinquished to someone else.

 Multiple PCBUs